cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 quite a lot of features.

-The whole PureNix project ended up working out really well, and we hope that other people will be able to find a use for PureNix as well.
+The whole PureNix project ended up working out really well, and we hope that other people will also be able to find a use for PureNix.

 *This post is the third post in a [series about PureNix](./2022-01-03-purenix).
 The previous post is about